calebschoepp/caleb-www/content/blog/three_things_you_should_buy_and_use.md

 ---
-title: "Three Things You Should Buy And Use"
+title: "Three Things You Should Buy and Use"
 date: 2022-04-10
 draft: false
 ---